 The difference between a good speech and an awful speech is often determined within the first few moments after a speaker takes the stage.
-The manner in which he delivers his opening lines will set the tone for the rest of the speech.
+The manner in which the speech giver delivers his opening lines will set the tone for the rest of the speech.

 If you want your audience to be warm and receptive to what you have to say, then be sure to avoid these ten worst ways to begin a speech!

 10 Worst Ways to Deliver a Speech

 1. Not preparing ahead of time: Ralph Smedley, the founder of Toastmasters International, a renowned speaking and leadership training organization said, “The unprepared speaker has a right to be afraid.”